kapoorlabs/kiara/README.md

 Currently, kiara only supports Java.

-Documentation is expected to be released by May 2020.
+Documentation is expected to be released by June 2020.